MHSCSClub/FBLA_MobileApp_2016/Documentation/WebAPI.md

 #### upload (POST, ND)

 Send:
-picture: picture file in to be specified format
++ picture: picture file in to be specified format
-geoloc: current geographic location
++ geolat & geolong: current geographic location in latitude and longitude

 #### fetch (GET)

 Send (URL params):
 + amount: amount of images to recieve
-+ geoloc: current geographic location
++ geolat & geolong: current geographic location in latitude and longitude

 Recieve: